KHP-Informatics/ngseasy/README.md

 cd ngseasy

-make all
+make INTSALLDIR="/home/ubuntu" all

+# NOTE:-
+# if you run sudo make all - install path is /home/root
-# This can take a while, 1-2 hours, so go get a coffee
+# Install can take a while, 1-2 hours, so go get a coffee
 # just chill...
 # if your network is bad...then who knows how long...
 # still..just chill...